Accurate halo mass functions from the simplest excursion set theory: Mass functions from excursion set theory

-A great convenience of considering scale-free cosmologies, with $P(k)\propto k^n$, is that a change in time is equivalent to a change in mass scale.
-This means that we can improve the statistical precision of this calculation -- particularly at the large-mass end -- by stacking the distributions of first-crossing masses evaluated at different times.
+A great convenience of considering scale-free cosmologies, with $P(k)\propto k^n$, is that a change in time is equivalent to a change in mass scale.\footnote{Other studies that took advantage of self-similarity in scale-free cosmologies include \citet{1988MNRAS.235..715E,1994MNRAS.271..676L,1999ApJ...517L...5L,2008MNRAS.385..545K,2009MNRAS.395.1950E,2015ApJ...799..108D,2017MNRAS.465L..84L,2019ApJ...871..168D,2020ApJ...903...87D,2021MNRAS.501.5051J,2021MNRAS.501.5064L}.} This means that we can improve the statistical precision of this calculation -- particularly at the large-mass end -- by stacking the distributions of first-crossing masses evaluated at different times.
 We assume scale-independent growth (valid for a dark matter-dominated universe) and adopt growth factors $D$ ranging from $\sigma(r_N)/\sigma(r_1)$ to 1 separated by factors of 1.03, where $\sigma(r_1)\sim \mathcal{O}(100)$ and $\sigma(r_N)=0.28$ are the rms variance at the minimum and maximum window scales, respectively, as described above.
 Thus, at the smallest $D$ (earliest time), no haloes are expected within the resolution limit implied by the choice of window scales.
 By uniformly scaling each previously sampled trajectory in $\delta$ by the growth factor $D$ (or equivalently scaling the thresholds by $1/D$), we obtain the first-crossing mass distribution at the time when the growth factor was $D$.
 The characteristic mass scale $M_*(D)$ at this earlier time is defined to be the mass associated with the window radius $r_*$ such that $D\sigma(r_*)=1$ (see Eq.~\ref{sigma}).
 In units of $M_*(D)$, the underlying first-crossing mass distributions at different $D$ must be all exactly the same.

-We count first-crossing masses $M/M_*(D)$ in logarithmic bins of width $\Delta\log M=0.33$.
+We count first-crossing masses $M/M_*(D)$ in logarithmic bins of width $\Delta\ln M=0.33$.
 For each mass bin, we stack the counts from all growth factors $D$ for which the bin lies fully between the lower and upper mass limits, $M_1/M_*(D)$ and $M_N/M_*(D)$, where $M_i$ is the mass associated with the window radius $r_i$.
 Since $M_*(D)$ grows with $D$, the distributions at lower $D$ (earlier times) tend to improve the count of first-crossing masses at high $M/M_*(D)$.
-One disadvantage of this procedure is that the uncertainty of the count in each mass bin cannot be estimated straightforwardly, because the counts contributed by different $D$ are correlated.
-Therefore, we do not attempt to estimate the uncertainty in $\diff f/\diff\log M$.
+We will show in Sec.~\ref{sec:simulation} that the statistical uncertainty in $\diff f/\diff\ln M$ resulting from this procedure is mostly at the per cent level.
+Note that the uncertainty of the count in each mass bin is not simply Poissonian, because the counts contributed by different $D$ are correlated.